 You can learn something from the Debt Reduction Snowball Calculator spreadsheet from Vertex 42 when you choose between different debt reduction strategies after all your debts are entered.

 Squawkfox Debt-Reduction Spreadsheet

-You will need to have an idea of how much money you will dedicate each month to paying off credit cards and other debt for the next step in this spreadsheet.
+You will need to have an idea of how much money you will set aside each month toward paying off credit cards and other debt to activate the debt snowball features of the spreadsheet.